 Please chose whether you would like to become a member as an individual or as a corporation.
 Only individuals will be allowed to vote in board members and on issues requiring votes.
-Corporations will not be allowed to vote, but will get to include their logo on our corporate membership page.
-Membership levels range from $25-$10,000 USD annually.
+Corporations will not be allowed to vote, but will have their logo included on the summit website.
+Individual membership levels range from $25-$1,000 USD annually.

 All donations and membership dues (beyond the cost of providing specific benefits) will be used to support the Open Source Hardware Association’s public-interest purposes.